 On any given day wardens most likely will partake in several of those responsibilities.
 Wardens may be actively patrolling and making contacts with the public, investigating and following through with complaints or completing paperwork from previous cases.

-Setting your own schedule - Wardens are responsible for setting their own work schedule, which is why it is crucial that any potential candidate be self-motivated, responsible and able to prioritize.
-Wardens are scheduled to work at least every other weekend, the major hunting or fishing season openers, Thanksgiving Day and most summer holidays.
+Wardens have variable schedules, which include scheduled shifts in state parks and forests.
+When not scheduled in parks or forests, wardens are given the freedom to adjust their own work schedules as needed, which is why it is crucial that any potential candidate be self-motivated, responsible and able to prioritize duties.
+Wardens are scheduled to work at least every other weekend, the major hunting or fishing season openers, and most summer holidays.
 Additionally, wardens are allowed a specified amount of overtime which they must manage throughout the year.

 For more information contact the Conservation Warden Recruiter: Jeffrey King